gemfire/spring-data-for-vmware-gemfire/documentation/reference/region.md

 failures if the enumerated type ever changes.

-As an example, all of this has been demonstrated and tested in the Spring Data for VMware GemFire test suite.
+As an example, all of this has been demonstrated and tested in the [spring-data-gemfire-name] test suite.
 For details, see the [Spring Data](https://github.com/spring-projects/spring-data-geode) repository in GitHub.

 ## <a id="data-persistence"></a>Data Persistence

-Regions can be persistent.
-GemFire ensures that all the data you put into a Region that is configured for persistence is written to disk in a way that is recoverable the next time you recreate the Region.
+Regions can be persistent. [vmware-gemfire-short-name] ensures that all the data you put into a Region that is configured for persistence is written to disk in a way that is recoverable the next time you recreate the Region.
-Doing so lets data be recovered after machine or process failure or even after an orderly shutdown and subsequent restart of the GemFire data node.
+Doing so lets data be recovered after machine or process failure or even after an orderly shutdown and subsequent restart of the [vmware-gemfire-short-name] data node.

-To enable persistence with Spring Data for VMware GemFire, set the `persistent` attribute to `true` on any of the `<*-region>` elements, as the following example
+To enable persistence with [spring-data-gemfire-name], set the `persistent` attribute to `true` on any of the `<*-region>` elements, as the following example
 shows: